iamnaran/firefly-compose/README.md

 ## ALERT
 **Kotlin Multiplatform App**
-This same app in KMP/KMP is currently in the development phase. [jellyfish](https://github.com/iamnaran/jellyfish), Stay tuned for further updates!
+This same app in KMP/KMP is currently in the development phase.
+Link -> [jellyfish](https://github.com/iamnaran/jellyfish), Stay tuned for further updates!

 ## Features